neo4j-contrib/neo4j-geoff/GEOFF.md

 ?
 ```

-Sometimes rules may only apply under a certain condition.
+Sometimes rules should only apply under certain conditions.
 Within GEOFF it is possible to specify "if"-style
 conditions by use of the question mark `?` character.
-Here, each condition may test whether or not a node or
+Subsequent rules following such a will then be applied or ignored
-relationship identifier has previously been defined within the current namespace.
-The following example tests the
+depending on whether or not a specific entity has been defined within the current namespace.
+The following example
-`|Scientists|` index for an entry and if none is found, creates one:
+illustrates how to test the `|Scientists|` index for an entry and if none is found, create one:

 ```
 # reflect (bert) from |Scientists| where name = "Einstein" (if possible)